cpske/ISP/assignment/movierental/movierental-part1-with-enum.md

 ## Assignment

-This assignment contains a Python translation of the original code written in  Java.
+This assignment contains a Python translation of the original Java version.

 The [PDF from Chapter 1][refactoring_pdf] explains the motivation for each refactoring and how to do it.
 It is helpful to read it.